A team of researchers set out to find whether certain personalities and non-factors can account for successful school performance.

 Time Preference: Patient and Non-Patient Students Did Better in School

 These involved choosing whether they would prefer to receive a sum of money right now or a week later.
-The researchers would increase the first sum until the student switched their preference.
-This was the measure of patience.
+The researchers would increase the first sum until the student switched their preferences.

 They then added a longer period of time and measured the same way, but this time they measured whether the student would flip slower.

 They have further found that very patient and non-patient students do not differ by much, but those in the middle tend to perform worse in school.

 Risk Preference: Risk-Tolerant Students May Have an Overall Lower GPA

 For this experiment, the students were asked to bet on the color of a ball picked out of a bag that contained 10 red and 10 black balls.

-Risk preference played a bigger role when it came to exam grade than overall GPA since multiple-choice exams have a risk factor to them which may encourage these students to go unprepared.
+Risk preference played a bigger role when it came to exam grades than overall GPA since multiple-choice exams have a risk factor to them which may encourage these students to go unprepared.
 They will also not be penalized on the next exam.

 Social Preference: Higher Cooperation Correlated to Better GPA

 For this task, the researchers measured how students would cooperate with one another.
 They were initially given a sum of money and told that they and their partner should contribute to a mutual “account”.

 The social preference would be contributing all of the amounts and thus receiving more than the original allowance.
-The contributions would measure cooperation-preference.
+The contributions would measure cooperation preference.

 However, it wasn’t straightforward; those who offered half their money showed significantly higher GPAs than those who offered none or all.

 Competitive Preference: Competitiveness Correlated with Higher GPA

 The findings showed that there is a significant correlation with having a slightly higher GPA if the student chose to compete.

-Study Limitation and Conclusions
+Study Limitations and Conclusions

-There may also be some problems with the validity of these measures; for example, the time preferences may be a part of a bigger phenomenon, such as self-discipline.
+There may also be some problems with the validity of these measures; for example, time preferences may be a part of a bigger phenomenon, such as self-discipline.